beartype/beartype/README.rst

 * Exhibit ``O(1)`` time complexity with negligible constant factors.
-* Be either more efficient (in the common case) or exactly as efficient (in the worst case) as equivalent type-checking implementated by hand.
+* Be either more efficient (in the common case) or exactly as efficient (in the worst case) as equivalent type-checking implemented by hand.

 Beartype thus brings Rust_- and `C++`_-inspired `zero-cost abstractions
 <zero-cost abstraction_>`__ into the deliciously lawless world of pure Python.